Our new ‘people’s opera’

-We are delighted that so many organisations, schools, choirs and community groups took part in BLOOM BRITANNIA: singers from Hastings Philharmonic Choir, local vocal groups Now and Then, The Accapella Bellas, and Rattlebag, took part; pupils from Hastings Academy and Dudley Infants School were on the stage; people who work with The Seaview Project and Arts On Prescription also took part, and Turner Prize nominated artist collective Project Art Works worked on the set design.
+We are delighted that so many organisations, schools, choirs and community groups took part in BLOOM BRITANNIA: singers from Hastings Philharmonic Choir, local vocal groups Now and Then, The Acapella Bellas, and Rattlebag, took part; pupils from Hastings Academy and Dudley Infants School were on the stage; people who work with The Seaview Project and Arts On Prescription also took part, and Turner Prize nominated artist collective Project Art Works worked on the scenic design.
 Not to mention the many volunteers who handed out flyers, sewed costumes and made props a ‘people’s opera’ in action!

 Funding and support

 Thank you to everyone who supported Barefoot Opera in developing this epic project, in particular the Arts Council of England for their support via the Cultural Recovery Fund throughout the pandemic.
 The project has been supported by a wide number of funding bodies as well as The Good Governance Institute, and hundreds of members of the public via several crowd-funding campaigns.